pommicket/bootstrap/00/README.md

 so its *virtual address* needs to be a multiple of 4096.
 We're using `0x400000`.
 But wait!
 Didn't we use `0x400078` for the virtual address?
 Well, yes but that's because the *data in the file* is loaded to address `0x400078`.
-The actual page of memory that the OS will allocate for our code will start at `0x400000`.
-The reason we need to start `0x78` bytes in is that Linux expects the data *in the file* to be at the same position in the page as when it will be loaded, and it appears at offset `0x78` in our file.
-But don't worry if you don't understand that.
+The actual page of memory that the OS will allocate for our segment will start at `0x400000`.
+The reason we need to start `0x78` bytes in is that Linux expects the data in the file to be at the same position in the page as when it will be loaded, and it appears at offset `0x78` in our file.

 ## the code